Voter ID (India)

-The Indian Voter Card (officially the Elector's Photo Identity Card (EPIC)) is an identity document issued by the Election Commission of India to Indian citizens who have reached the age of 18.
+The Indian Voter Card, officially the Elector's Photo Identity Card (EPIC), is an identity document issued by the Election Commission of India to all Indian citizens who have reached the age of 18.
 It primarily serves as an identity proof for casting their ballot in the country's municipal, state, and national elections.
-It also serves as identity, address, and age proof for other purposes such as buying a mobile phone SIM card or applying for a passport.
-It also serves as a Travel Document to travel to Nepal and Bhutan by Land or Air It is also known as Electors Photo Identity Card (EPIC).
+It also serves as proof of identity, address, and age proof for other purposes such as buying a mobile phone SIM card, or applying for an Indian passport.

+EPIC can be utilized as a valid travel document to travel to Nepal and Bhutan.
+It is also known as Electors Photo Identity Card (EPIC).

 It was first introduced in 1993 during the tenure of the Chief Election Commissioner T. N. Seshan.

 Physical appearance

 Initially, voter IDs were printed with black ink on regular paper and laminated.
 Starting in 2015, the Indian government started rolling out a less perishable PVC colour version, compliant with the ISO/IEC 7810 size standard used by most payment and ATM cards.